Business Interpreter Services

 Building the next business interpreter generation

-We work closely with Preston’s excellent UCLAN to develop future business interpreters and translators, both teaching in class and taking on interns here to ensure the next generation has not just the technical skills, but also the “softer” skills needed to succeed as a business interpreter.
+We work closely with Preston’s excellent UCLAN here in Lancashire to develop future business interpreters and translators, both teaching in class and taking on interns here to ensure the next generation has not just the technical skills, but also the “softer” skills needed to succeed as a business interpreter.

 We also encourage our own staff into the translating and interpreting professions, and we’re delighted to say one is now in great demand to interpret at the highest levels of German business and politics.
 Well DONE Eva!